typedwires/OpenAI-Spotify-Generator/README.md

 We use the python-dotenv package to handle the API keys read as key-value pairs in our .env file.
 For further understanding and instructions on using python-dotenv, please refer to the official documentation available at the following link: https://pypi.org/project/python-dotenv/

-In the code you will use dictionaries to manage our keys in the lines below:
+In the code you will use dictionaries to manage keys in the lines below:

 ```python
 sp = spotipy.Spotify(